 When a building transforms a community by creating opportunities, responding to unmet needs and providing direct services it becomes a center for community change.
 Much more than just a building, it’s an asset—like the Gateway Community Center—an asset whose redevelopment will be a long term community investment that brings joy, stability and comfort to the lives of children, families and individuals for generations.

-Located in the former Gateway West Mall, the Gateway Community Center is a human services campus assisting residents from every community in Flathead County.
+Located in the former Gateway West Mall, the Gateway Community Center is a human services campus assisting residents of every community in Flathead County.

 Currently a work in progress, and the culmination of over 15 years of planning, the campus started as a dream of longtime Flathead County administrator Earl Bennett before his passing a number of years ago.